Alliantum/odoo_mail_attachments/readme/CONFIGURATION.md

-4. Filtering is also available to decide in which circunstances our rule line will take action.
-If you just need to attach certain file for a Sale Order, which Customer has some special value in a concrete field, let's say, `partner_id.is_premium`, then you can use the button **Add Filter** to enter a domain that matchs your needs.
+4. Filtering is also available to decide in which circumstances our rule line will take action.
+If you just need to attach certain file for a Sale Order, which Customer has some special value in a concrete field, let's say, `partner_id.is_premium`, then you can use the button **Add Filter** to enter a domain that matches your needs.
 Something similar can be also done for the related object, in our examples the Delivery.

 <div align="center" style="margin: 2rem;">
     <img src="../static/description/filtering.png" width="90%" style="border-radius: 5px;">